-Few things are more painful than feeling your child pulling away.
+Few things are more painful than feeling your child pulling away, going no contact or becoming estranged.
+This goes for younger and adult children.

 “Why won’t they talk to me anymore?
 Why won’t they come over?
 Why don’t they like my partner when they’re so nice?”